 Your mission as a full stack web software engineer is to create software applications by using modern frameworks and productive, practical software techniques.
-We are a team of freelance devs helping many local tech companies.
+We are a team of freelance devs helping many tech companies.
 Working with us you won't build just one product, you will build several products for different businesses, becoming a valuable contributor to each of them.
 You will help manage software projects working closely with users and clients.
 We are looking to add to add another full stack dev to our team who is comfortable spending most of their time using modern front end JS frameworks and can jump right into complex Angular and React projects.
 As the fourth member on our team, you will have a big impact on the software we create and the company we are building.

 Interested?
 Let's chat.
 Email me, Jeremy Zerr at email@example.com, or find me on the Idaho Tech Slack channel @jeremy.zerr